su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 Note that, as we will vary the Mach number, the density will also change accordingly.
 Thus, with given nondimensional parameters, the inertias and stiffnesses must be varied accordingly.

-No strunctural damping is included and a time step of 1ms is used.
+No structural damping is included and a time step of 1ms is used.

-The structural solver, instead of integrating the equations of motions for this point, which are available analytically, is intended to solve a general strctural problem.
+The structural solver, instead of integrating the equations of motions for this point, which are available analytically, is intended to solve a general structural problem.
 For this reason, a preprocessing step in Nastran will be performed, computing the mode shapes and modal frequencies of the model.
 Then, the structural solver will integrate a set of ODEs for the modes of the structure.